The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 More support available in Oxfordshire

 The Oxfordshire Locality Community Support Service is a practitioner-facing service which provides information about support and risks to children in your local area in your local area.
-All schools and children's settings have an LCSS Link Worker - find yours here.

 Community Around the School: Lots of services are available to support schools, including CAMHS inreach, School Health Nurses, LCSS and more.
 These services support schools and come together to address common issues at Community around the Schools meetings.
-Find out more about the Oxfordshire Cummunity Around the School Offer.
+Find out more about the Oxfordshire Community Around the School Offer.

 Criminal Exploitation